jvstln/scholarkit/paperwork/problem-statement.md

 **ScholarKit makes academic life breezy by turning overwhelming tasks into clear, guided steps---empowering every student to study smarter, stay focused, and confidently ace their goals.**

+## Summary

+ScholarKit: AI-powered academic toolkit for personalized tutoring, performance analytics, quiz generation, and utilities (GPA calculation, planning).
+Solves: Inefficient learning, academic stress, lack of tailored support, and poor planning for university students.
+Main objective: To analyze and improve students performance with the help of AI.